What Is a Question?

 Pro-Sentences

-In informal or spoken English, sometimes we ask two questions together.
-The first question is kind of an introduction for the listener.
-They tend to make the first question less direct.
+In informal or spoken English, sometimes two questions can be asked together.
+The first question is a kind of introduction for the listener.
 The second question is a pro-sentence, because it is a single word that acts as a whole sentence.

 What are you making?
 Pizza?